kubernetes-sigs/kubespray/docs/vsphere.md

 vsphere_resource_pool: "K8s-Pool"
 ```

-## Deployment
+### Deployment (deprecated)

-Once the configuration is set, you can execute the playbook again to apply the new configuration
+Once the configuration is set, you can execute the playbook again to apply the new configuration:

 ```ShellSession
 cd kubespray